Execute SQL Task

 Depending on the type of SQL command, a result set may or may not be returned to the Execute SQL task.
 For example, a SELECT statement typically returns a result set, but an INSERT statement does not.
 The result set from a SELECT statement can contain zero rows, one row, or many rows.
 Stored procedures can also return an integer value, called a return code, that indicates the execution status of the procedure.
 In that case, the result set consists of a single row.

-For information on retrieving result sets from SQL commands in the Execute SQL task, see Working with Result Sets in the Execute SQL Task.
+For information on retrieving result sets from SQL commands in the Execute SQL task, see Result Sets in the Execute SQL Task.

 Troubleshooting the Execute SQL Task